 About the author

-I have complimentary knowledge and experience in facilities management, general corporate security, physical security processes and systems, IT security, information security, IT & telecommunication networks.
+I have complimentary experience in facilities management, IT & information security, IT & telecommunication networks, IT audit and control.

 I was the category Winner of ‘Most Effective Recovery’ at the European Awards of the Business Continuity Institute and at the CIR Continuity Awards UK - both in 2015.

-I re-established the East Midlands Forum of the Business Continuity Institute in 2017 and remain on the Leadership.
+I have chaired the East Midlands Forum of the Business Continuity Institute in 2017 and remain on the Leadership.

-MBCI Member of the Business Continuity Institute – CBCI
+MBCI Member of the Business Continuity Institute [CBCI - 2009

 BSI ISO 22301 - Internal Auditor